 How do I know if my baby's sleep sack fits?

-When it comes to wearable blankets, it’s important to follow manufacturer’s recommendations which typically go by weight and height.
+It’s important to follow manufacturer’s recommendations which typically go by weight and height.
 You don’t want the arms to be so big that baby’s arms and hands can get inside the sleep sack.
 Same goes for the neckline, you don’t want baby’s head to slip through or for there to be extra material that could end up around her nose and mouth.
 This said, baby should be comfortable – trust your parental instincts and always follow manufacturer guidelines!